mathdigilab/mathdigilab.github.io/docs/Learn/DataScience.md

 layout: default
 title: Data Science
 has_children: false
-parent: Learn
+parent: SelfLearn
-nav_order: 1
+nav_order: 2
-permalink: docs/learn/data-science
+permalink: docs/self-learn/data-science
 ---

 # Data Science
 {: .no_toc }

 Data Science is an interdisciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
-It is a highly sought after field in the industry and is a great career option for math enthusiasts.
+It is a highly sought after field in the industry and is a great career option for Statistics enthusiasts.

 {: .fs-5 .fw-300 }